 The program is also part of an international initiative of GLPGP and other institutions which aims to evaluate what portion of households can be encouraged to switch to LPG for cooking by overcoming the barrier of upfront cost, by making the equipment more affordable and accessible to them.
 Since 2016, GLPGP has been partnering with the Department of Public Health and Policy at the University of Liverpool, UK.
 The University is studying enablers to support large scale population shifts from traditional polluting fuels to LPG for clean cooking.
 This includes testing initiatives designed to help households (especially from poorer, rural communities) make the switch.
 Dr Daniel Pope and collaborators are engaged to study the health and livelihood impacts from the "Bottled Gas For Better Life" program.

-The pilot phase of "Bottled Gas For Better Life" concluded in November 2017, with encouraging results on loan repayment rates as well as LPG adoption and use by participants.
-GLPGP and its Cameroonian implementing partners are expanding the program, beginning January 2018, to 800 households across six regions of Cameroon.
+The pilot phase of "Bottled Gas For Better Life" concluded in November 2017, with encouraging results.
+94% of total loaned capital was repaid.
+Recorded LPG usage was 22.9 kg per person per year (annualized with 8 months’ usage), as compared to the national average of around 4 kg per person per year, and consistent with international norms for use of LPG as the primary cooking fuel.
+GLPGP and its Cameroonian implementing partners are expanding the program, beginning February 2018, to 800 households across five regions of Cameroon.